intel/CommsPowerManagement/sst_bf.md

 Option:
 ```

-Options i, l, n and v give information about the current system configuraion,
+Options i, l, n and v give information about the current system configuration,
 including a list of normal and high priority cores (including a hexadecimal coremask),
 and the version of the script.